 The Milwaukee Brewers have caught fire.

-Manager Craig Counsell’s club earned its seventh straight win Friday with a 7-0 whipping of the Chicago Cubs.
+Manager Craig Counsell’s club earned its sixth-straight win Wednesday night with a 7-5 victory at Miami.